Late King of Tonga carried by 150 pallbearers to his grave

 The king, 63, died suddenly in Hong Kong on March 18 and had lain in state for just a day after being flown back in a chartered plane on Monday.

-A 21-gun salute boomed across the Tongan capital Nuku'alofa, where the streets had been draped in the mourning colours of black and purple.
+A 21-gun salute boomed across the Tongan capital Nuku'alofa, where the streets had been draped in the mourning colors of black and purple.

 Thousands of Tongans sat cross-legged three and four deep as the funeral cortege made its way from the Royal Palace.